itrnka/ha-framework/docs/modules.md

     public function articleService(): ArticleService
     {
         if (!isset($this->articleService)) {
-            // goog idea is injecting module (access to module funcionality and configuration in service)
+            // service requires module as argument (easy access to module in service)
             $this->articleService = new ArticleAppService($this);
             // we have access to self configuration via: $this->cfg($configurationKey);
 	    $this->articleService->setTTL($this->cfg('cacheTTL'));